XenonTheInertG/GSI-Workshop/README.md

 # Requirements

-<b>•If you want to port & upload GSI directly to your sourceforge project!</b>
+<b>• If you want to port & upload GSI directly to your sourceforge project!</b>

 - A little understanding on how to use ErfanGSIs tool.
 - A SourceForge account and project.
 - A little understanding on how SourceForge works and how to use it with sftp.

-<b>•If you want to port & upload GSI to file hosting websites</b>
+<b>• If you want to port & upload GSI to file hosting websites</b>
 - Scroll download & see website variables

-<b>•If you want to port & Upload GSI to github releases</b>
+<b>• If you want to port & Upload GSI to github releases</b>
 - PAT(Personal access token)

 # How To Use
+<h>For Sourceforge</h>
 - Fork the repo.
 - Setup ErfanGSIs configuration in config.env.
 See [ErfanGSIs Configuration](#ErfanGSIs-Configuration).
 - Setup SourceForge credentials in github secrets.
 See [SourceForge Configuration](#SourceForge-Configuration).
 - Go to actions tab, enable workflows.
 - Go to Actions tab again, click and run workflow manually.
-- It should take around 10 to succesfully build and upload your builds to sourceforge.com.
+- It should take around 10-30 miniute to succesfully build and upload your builds to sourceforge.com.

 # How to update
 - Change ErfanGSIs configuration in config.env.
 [ErfanGSIs Configuration](#ErfanGSIs-Configuration).